htadwilliams/NerfDX/README.md

 }
 ```

+## Dependencies

+NerfDX only depends on SharpDX libraries in order to reduce the chance of diamond dependency or library hell scenarios.

+Loggers may be supplied at runtime to allow the underlying components to use a logging framework such as Log4net or NLog.
+The constructor of DirectInputManager optionally allows a logger wrapper to be supplied.

-## Example projects
+## Examples

-Included example projects show simplest possible usage and dependencies for the scenario:
+Included example application projects attempt to show the simplest possible usage and dependencies for the given scenario:

 Example      | Scenario
 ------------ | -------------
 JoyConsole   | Console application only with logging to stdout.
 JoyLog       | Console application plugs in Log4net wrapper (NerfDX knows nothing about Log4net).
 JoyForm      | Windows forms application displays list of connected controllers and log of controller input.
-JoyWPF WPF   | WPF application displays list of connected controllers and log of controller input.
+JoyWPF WPF   | WPF application displays list of connected controllers and log of controller input, very similar to JoyForm.